artsy/eigen/docs/getting_started.md

 ### Set up Android

+> [!IMPORTANT]
+> We use asdf for managing java, you can skip the section in the docs below around the Java Development Kit.
+Instead do:
+>
+> `asdf install` in the eigen directory.
+>
+> then set JAVA_HOME in you shell config (e.g. .zshrc) to the asdf java install path, usually something like:
+>
+> `export JAVA_HOME="<YOUR-USER-DIR>/.asdf/installs/java/zulu-11.58.15"`

 1. Android development environment: Follow the [official docs](https://reactnative.dev/docs/environment-setup).
 Select "React Native CLI Quickstart" tab

-1. [Create a virtual device](https://developer.android.com/studio/run/managing-avds) on which to run the Android app.
+2. [Create a virtual device](https://developer.android.com/studio/run/managing-avds) on which to run the Android app.

 ## Run Eigen